SydShafferLab/nd2_to_Tiff_Converter/README.md

 1) Go to:   https://www.openmicroscopy.org/bio-formats/downloads/

 2) Download bfmatlab.zip
-3) Unzip and move bfmatlab folder to your MATLAB folder
+3) Unzip and move bfmatlab folder to your MATLAB folder (make your life easier and move nd2toTiff in the bfmatlab folder).

 4) Add bfmatlab path to Matlab as follows:

 a) Go to "File->Set Path" from within MATLAB or type
                             "pathtool" at the MATLAB prompt.